serras/emacs-haskell-tutorial/tutorial.md

 ### Further customization

 Above we have configured many `haskell-mode` options by changing the personal configuration file by hand.
 This is a very powerful way to do so, but at the same time quite simple to put together from different snippets.
-However, I should tell that Emacs also have a _graphical_ interface to change many of the customization options.
+However, I should also mention that Emacs also has a _graphical_ interface to change many of the customization options.
 To open it, press `M-x customize`.

-At that point, you will be presented with a list of customization groups, each of which holds together options related to some aspect of the editor or some specific mode.
+At that point, you will be presented with a list of customization groups, each of which groups together options related to some aspect of the editor or some specific mode.
 In our case, you need to go to _Programming_, then _Languages_, and finally _Haskell_.
 Every option which you may configure through this interface comes with a small description.
-Feel free to look around and see you to make `haskell-mode` fit your own workflow.
+Feel free to look around and see if you can make `haskell-mode` fit your own workflow.

 ## `ghc-mod`